CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.2.2 Mobile Device Management (MDM) .md

 #### SYS.3.2.2.A16 Use of Separate Work Environments (CI)

-If employees are allowed to use personal devices privately, they should use solutions for separate working environments on the terminal.
+If employees are allowed to use personal devices privately, they should use solutions for separate work environments on the end device.
 If possible, only certified products (eg according to Common Criteria) should be procured for this purpose.

 #### SYS.3.2.2.A17 Control of the use of mobile devices (I)